 In 1975, Minnie Riperton did a song called Loving You, in which she hit the “whistle register” at the end.
 In his version, Jack does not duplicate that, but sings it with a charming clarity.
 It’s a fitting song to end the album.

 Yes I Am is an impressive album which showcases Jack Vidgen’s extraordinary singing talent.
 It’s no wonder his rapid rise to popularity has followed.
 I highly recommend the album.
 My personal wish is for some softer ballads from Jack in the future.

-We are proud to be one of the first medias to play Jack Vidgens`s music at TheSkyKid.com Radio thanks to Stars2Come.com
+We are proud to have been amongst the first media to play Jack Vidgens`s music at TheSkyKid.com Radio